cyberlink1/Mining-Scheduler/README.md

 The miners.cfg file contains a list of coins you wish to mine along with the directory location of the miner and the command line to start the miner.

 The scheduler.cfg file contains the setting for the home directory of the mining-scheduler script.
 You can also add any environment variables you need for the miner (Ex: AMD Environment).
-The scheduler.cfg is sourced at the start of the script, this means that you can also add any command lines you need to exicute before the scritp starts such as one that sets the overclock of gpu or memory.
+The scheduler.cfg is sourced at the start of the script, this means that you can also add any command lines you need to execute before the scrip starts such as one that sets the overclock of gpu or memory.

 **Directories**

 ```
-   $HOME/run     Used by the script to store a tmp file that containes the name of the running miner
+   $HOME/run     Used by the script to store a tmp file that contains the name of the running miner
    $HOME/pid     Used by the script to store a tmp file with the pid of the running miner
    $HOME/log     When the script starts a miner, STDOUT is redirected to a log file in this directory.
 The log file name is the <miner_name>.log
    $HOME/miners  I put all my miners in this directory.
 The script does not require it as we will discuss later.
 It is just a good way of keeping the system clean and organized.